mateus-mos/simulacao-turtlebot3-dinf/README.md

 - [ ] Adicionar a estrutura do Dinf no mundo
 - [ ] Mudar as cores do Turtlebot

-installar o
+## Anotações

-$ sudo apt install ros-humble-turtlebot3
+- installar o `sudo apt install ros-humble-turtlebot3`